SnoringCatGames/inner-tube-climber/README.md

 _**Ludum Dare 47 Submission: https://ldjam.com/events/ludum-dare/47/stuck-in-an-inner-tube/**_

 This game is based off of a "Compo" submission for the [Ludum Dare 47 game jam](https://ldjam.com/events/ludum-dare/47/stuck-in-an-inner-tube/).
-All design, code, images, sound effects, and music were created by Levi in under 48 hours.
-The creation of this game was also [livestreamed on Twitch](https://www.twitch.tv/ukulelefury/videos).
 You can see Levi's original submission version at https://github.com/levilindsey/tube-climber.

 ### The theme: "Stuck in a loop"